 Costing as little as £1 it is easy to see the appeal of over the counter reading glasses, especially as we get older our sight invariably deteriorates, but everyone is unique and we all have different requirements for glasses.
 Some find they may need glasses early on in life to help with driving or working at the computer, whereas others will find it more difficult to read the small print, but how do you know if you need reading glasses?

 Once you have decided you need reading glasses you may question what strength you require, potentially visiting a high street retailer to try some on and test them out?
-This may however not be the best idea; a study carried out by The NY Times concluded that most reading glasses bought on the high street had small defects or were not wholly fit for purpose due to the lack of quality control in place for them being out on display for a long time, and the lack of quarter or half measure strengths meaning glasses would be too strong or too weak for the individuals needs.
+This may however not be the best idea; a study carried out by The NY Times concluded that most reading glasses bought on the high street had small defects or were not wholly fit for purpose due to the lack of quality control in place for them being out on display for a long time, and the lack of quarter or half measure strengths meaning glasses would be too strong or too weak for an individuals’ needs.

 Please get in touch with us if you would like any more information about the strengths and types of glasses we stock or if you need any help in selecting the right pair of glasses for you.